-Non-conforming building products (NCBPs) are building products that are not of acceptable quality, do not meet Australian standards, are not fit for their intended purpose, or contain false or misleading claims.
+Non-conforming building products (NCBPs) are building products that are not safe, do not meet regulatory requirements, are not fit for their intended purpose, or contain false or misleading claims.

 Non-conforming building products (NCBPs) and materials are those that do not meet the required standards for the use in which they are intended.
 A building product is considered a non-conforming building product (NCBP) if it is any of the following:

 - the product is not, or will not be, safe

 - not compliant with the relevant regulatory requirements (e.g. the National Construction Code or the Australian Standards)

 - it doesn't perform to the standard it is represented to perform to.